FIAT 500 Review

-The 2013 Fiat 500 ranks 18 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 60 published reviews and test drives of the Fiat 500, and our analysis of reliability and safety data.
+The 2014 FIAT 500 ranks 24 out of 40 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the FIAT 500, as well as reliability and safety data.

 - "I found the car perfectly able, cleverly designed with fun touches, like the round headrests, and enjoyable to drive.
 It neither wowed me nor left me flat." -- Popular Mechanics (2012)

 The Mazda Mazda3 has a more powerful engine than the Fiat 500 and still gets great fuel economy.
 Reviewers say it offers athletic handling and a spacious back seat.
 We named the 2014 Mazda3 the Best Compact Car for the Money thanks to its combination of positive reviews, price and long-term ownership costs.

 The Volkswagen Golf costs a few thousand dollars more than the Fiat 500, but test drivers say it has one of the nicest interiors in the class and a roomy back seat.
 Reviewers say the Golf is no slouch when it comes to performance, either, with a powerful engine, nimble handling and composed ride.

 The 2014 Fiat 500 seats four, has front-wheel drive and is offered in hatchback and convertible (Cabrio) body styles.
 For 2014, the 500 comes in a total of seven trims, ranging from the base 500 Pop with a four-cylinder engine, to the 500 Abarth Cabrio with a turbocharged four-cylinder.
 A five-speed manual transmission is standard and a six-speed automatic is optional on the base Abarth.
 For 2014, the Fiat 500 is available in limited edition GQ and 1957 trims, but sees few other changes.
 As a result, this overview uses applicable research and reviews from the 2012 to 2014 model years.